Get

 Image Credit: natalean, Shutterstock

-The tortoiseshell or tortie Cornish Rex has a coat with markings that resemble that of a tortoise.
-Torties are almost always female and the few male tortoiseshells that are found are sterile.
+The tortoiseshell or tortie Cornish Rex has a coat with markings that resemble those of a tortoise, with a mix of black and orange.
+Torties are almost always female, and the few male tortoiseshells that are found are sterile due to genetic causes.
 Although character traits are not determined by coat color, owners of torties swear that they have a very distinct attitude, and this is sometimes referred to as “tortitude.”

 divider cats oct 2024